dynamics

 Run multiple algorithms to compute all quantities which can be known with the model position, velocity and acceleration.

-This includes: - body spatial transforms, - body spatial velocities, - body spatial drifts, - body transform acceleration, - body transform jacobians, - center-of-mass position, - center-of-mass velocity, - center-of-mass drift, - center-of-mass acceleration, - center-of-mass jacobian, - articular inertia matrix, - non-linear effects (Coriolis + gravity) - collisions and distances
+This includes: - body and frame spatial transforms, - body spatial velocities, - body spatial drifts, - body spatial acceleration, - joint transform jacobian matrices, - center-of-mass position, - center-of-mass velocity, - center-of-mass drift, - center-of-mass acceleration, - center-of-mass jacobian, - articular inertia matrix, - non-linear effects (Coriolis + gravity) - collisions and distances

 Note